saltperfect/blog/saltperfectblog/content/posts/context.md

 Context package gives the ability to pass values in the context as well.

 Rule of thumb while passing values, the value should have the impact on how the program behaves.
-A good example could be passing uuid's, request'ids
+A good example could be passing uuid's, request'ids.